meltwater/mlabs-koa/README.md

 ## Installation

-Add this and its peer dependencies as dependencies to your project using [npm] with
+Add this as a dependency to your project using [npm] with

 ```
 $ npm install awilix koa @meltwater/mlabs-koa